May is Clean Air Month

 An Opportunity To Become ‘Air Aware’

 Clean air is important to human and ecosystem health.
 Poor air quality can affect people of all ages, especially those sensitive to air pollution, including people with asthma or heart conditions, people who work and exercise outdoors, and older adults and children.
-This May, the DNR is asking the public to use Clean Air Month to become 'Air Aware'.
+Each May, the DNR asks the public to use Clean Air Month to become 'Air Aware'.

 The DNR works closely with the U.S. Environmental Protection Agency (EPA), research and scientific organizations, businesses and non-profits to reduce air emissions and improve air quality across the state.
 Reducing emissions from vehicles, and electric and gas utilities, to name a few, play a large role in air quality improvements.
 Individuals can also play a role in protecting and improving air quality.